 When the time comes to seek overseas opportunities, recruiters play a key role in both countries.
 The Philippines has long had a state-sponsored emigration system which seeks to offer protection of workers through strict regulation of private recruitment intermediaries.
 Private recruitment agencies must be registered with the Philippines Overseas Employment Agency (POEA) and adhere to certain stipulations concerning fees and places of destination.
-Notably, since the 1990s as stories of abuse and exploitation became well-publicized, such policies and practices have a strong commitment to offer additional protection to women migrants, recognizing their vulnerable positions as both women and migrant workers who frequently find employment in private homes such as domestic workers and nannies.
-But these practices often employ coercive and discriminatory practices.
+Notably, since the 1990s as stories of abuse and exploitation became well-publicized, such policies and practices have a strong commitment to offer additional protection to women migrants, recognizing their vulnerable positions as both women and migrant workers who frequently find employment in private homes.
+These practices often employ coercive and discriminatory practices.
 For example, the POEA has introduced mandatory ‘pre-departure seminars,’ alongside training programs, a Handbook for Filipinos Overseas, and The OFW Code of Discipline.
 The seminars, training programs, and handbook arguably contribute to the exploitation and vulnerability of female migrants since such practices are employed to control the autonomy and bodily practices of women migrants when overseas, such as requesting no make-up is worn (O’Neil 2004; Guevarra 2006, 2010).
-These seminars promote the ideal Filipino migrant as being the embodiment of the ‘suffering martyr,’ a hardworking, caring, subservient woman who must suffer exploitation through silence (Roces 2009; Tyner 1994).
+Seminars promote the ideal Filipino migrant as being the embodiment of the ‘suffering martyr,’ a hardworking, caring, subservient woman who must suffer exploitation through silence (Roces 2009; Tyner 1994).
 Nonetheless, these policies and practices are relatively effective in reducing numbers of unscrupulous recruiters, as all recruitment agencies, domestic and foreign, must be registered with the POEA, and can be blacklisted for illegal activities such as charging excessive recruitment fees (Scalabrini Migration Center 2010).
 The POEA is also instrumental in facilitating bilateral agreements, and examples include the Triple Win policy with Germany as well as agreements with various Canadian provincial governments and Japan.

-In India public outcry over the exploitative practices of private recruiters involved in the movement of nurses to Gulf nations resulted in the Indian government constraining the mobility of nurses to the Gulf, while it promoted state recruiters, mostly in Kerala, and direct government recruitment (for example Saudi Arabia).
-India has also signed some health worker bilateral agreements, and educational agencies are still very active in sending recent nurse graduates overseas for post-graduate training.
+In India public outcry over the exploitative practices of private recruiters involved in the movement of nurses to Gulf nations resulted in the Indian government constraining the mobility of nurses to the Gulf, while it promoted state recruiters, mostly in Kerala, and direct government recruitment (for example from Saudi Arabia).
+India has also signed some health worker bilateral agreements, and educational agencies are very active in sending recent nurse graduates overseas for post-graduate training.
 While these practices suggest some state involvement in and regulation of the migration process, the gendered discourses attached to ‘protective’ policy developments suggests that women migrants are not gaining equal access to the opportunities and rewards international migration can offer.
-Women are at risk during the recruitment phase, where illegal recruitment continues despite the government efforts, and the targets of such ‘protective’ policies are overwhelmingly women, whose mobility is constrained, rather than the agencies that exploit the nurses.
-Recruiters have been found to charge extortionate fees, produce fake employment contracts and incorrectly (or not at all) arrange visas and permits (Scalabrini Migration Center 2010).
+Women are at risk during the recruitment phase, where illegal recruitment practices (such as charging extortionate fees, providing fake employment contracts and incorrectly (or not at all) arrange visas and permits (Scalabrini Migration Center 2010)) continues despite the government efforts.
+The targets of such ‘protective’ policies are overwhelmingly women, whose mobility is constrained, rather than the agencies that exploit the nurses.